 Financial Statements

-Type of auditors' report issued: Unmo
+Type of auditors' report issued: Unmodified

 Internal control over financial reporting:

-• Material weakness(es) identified?
-No
+• Material weakness(es) identified? yesx_no

-Significant deficiency(ies) identified that are not considered to be material weaknesses?
-None reported
+• Significant deficiency(ies) identified that are not considered to be material weaknesses? yes x none reported

--

-Noncompliance material to financial statements noted?
-No
+Noncompliance material to financial statements noted? yes x no

 Federal Awards

 Internal control over major programs

-• Material weakness(es) identified?
-No
+• Material weakness(es) identified? yes x no

-• Significant deficiency(ies) identified that are not considered to be material weaknesses?
-None reported
+• Significant deficiency(ies) identified that are not considered to be material weaknesses? yes x none reported

 Type of auditor's report issued on compliance for major federal programs: Unmodified

-Any audit findings disclosed that are required to be reported in accordance with Uniform Guidance 2 CFR § 200.516 (a)?
-No
+Any audit findings disclosed that are required to be reported in accordance with 2 2 CFR § 200.516 (a)?

+yes x no

-Schedule of Findings and Questioned Costs For The Year Ended September 30, 2017
+Schedule of Findings and Questioned Costs For The Year Ended September 30, 2018